-- All applicants are required to complete an Application for Admission and an Enrollment Agreement prior to the start of any program. - All applicants must provide a copy of their driver's license, state identification card, work visa, or passport. - All applicants are required to provide a copy their college transcript, high school diploma or GED certificate.
-Applicants without a college transcript, high school diploma or GED certificate may submit a vocational letter from an employer addressing reasons for enrollment.
+- All applicants are required to complete an Application for Admission and an Enrollment Agreement prior to the start of any program. - All applicants must provide a copy of their driver's license, state identification card, work visa, or passport. - All applicants are required to provide a copy of their Social Security Card or a copy of their fingerprint clearance. - 4.
+All applicants are required to provide a copy their college transcript, high school diploma or GED certificate.
+Applicants without a college transcript, high school diploma or GED certificate are required to take a Wonderlic admissions test. - 5.
 You must complete all admissions requirements and procedures before being considered for acceptance to the school.
 After receiving your application file, the College President will formally accept or reject your application.
 You will be notified by letter, phone, or email within 5 business days after completing the Admissions process.